JMW NATURES IMAGES

 Yellowhead Jawfish

 We went past many little Mayan Indian villages and I would have loved to have been able to stop in and do some photography, but not to be…I was afraid to even ask.
-Once at the temple, I was totally blown away at the huge stone steps that go up near a 45-degree angle to the top of the temple.
+Once at the temple, I was totally blown away at the huge stone steps that go up at a near 45-degree angle to the top of the temple.
 The vertical space between each step was about 2 ft.
 How in the hell those people got up and down them was beyond me.
 They must have had some kind of elevator around back somewhere.
 Hell, it wore me out and I’m relatively tall as compared to those little people.
 All of the small out-building structures had doorways that were less than 5 ft high and even I had to duck after smashing my forehead on the rock beam.
-Poor Dan nearly had to get down…I mean really “Get Down” to go in them.
+Poor Dan nearly had to get down…I mean really “Get Down” to go in them

-This place was beautiful and it was hot in August…VERY HOT!!!
+This place was beautiful, and it was hot in August…VERY HOT!!!
 I was carrying a camera bag with 2 camera bodies, 4 lenses, a large flash unit, and a host of other camera stuff.
 A photographer has to have “STUFF”.
 Well, I nearly had a heat stroke and had to sit down as my world was beginning to spin around.
 After some rest and a much-needed bottle of water, I wondered around looking for photo opts.
-The coastal pure white sandy beaches, crystal clear blue water, and the palm trees created the perfect backdrop for the temple, and, I had some great shooting.
+The coastal pure white sandy beaches, crystal clear blue water, and the palm trees created the perfect backdrop for the temple, and I had some great shooting.
 On our return bus trip, I could no longer see out the filthy windows and maybe that was a blessing.
 We made it back to the boat dock just in time to take us back to the island of Cozumel.
 That bus still had all of its fenders and bumpers intact, but I think the driver eventually broke the horn.

 Damsel Fish

 The rest of that trip went sort of well, except when it came time to board the plane.
 First off, I had a hard time convincing the idiot that kept wanting to x-ray my exposed film containers.
 I said no way, Jose!
 You will ruin all of my film.
 Trying to explain how x-rays will destroy the film was like trying to teach him trigonometry.
 Finally, one of the other agents came over and said to let me through.
 All the while this film thing was going on, Dan was trying to get our boarding passes taken care of.
 It seems as though, always the case, that Dan’s ticket was more legible and mine was not.
 They were not going to let me board the plane.
 “Good Grief Charlie Brown”, what the hell else can go wrong with his trip?
-I had no more money left after buying that authentic Mexican handwoven blanket for my wife that I knew was made in Hong Kong.
+I had very little money left after buying that authentic Mexican handwoven blanket for my wife that I knew was made in Hong Kong.
 Dan had some money, so between the two of us, we had enough for a new ticket…..BUT!!
 The plane was nearly boarded and wanting to leave.
 What a race that was.
 Just got the new ticket as they were trying to close the door to the plane……They were actually going to leave me there !!!!
-But Dan being 6ft4 and standing in the doorway…that plane was not going anywhere without me.
+But Dan being 6 ft4 and standing in the doorway…that plane was not going anywhere without me.

-Needless to say, I don’t drink on these adventure trips, I don’t climb trees and I don’t go scuba diving with my airplane tickets in my back pockets, but I’m sure something else will come up that will be just as amusing.
+Needless to say, I don’t drink on these adventure trips, I don’t climb trees and I don’t go scuba diving with my airplane tickets in my back pocket, but I’m sure something else will come up that will be just as amusing.

 No comments: